-Faculty who are unable to travel safely to campus when classes are not canceled should communicate quickly with students by sending an email and/or leaving an alternate greeting on your telephone voicemail extension.
+Faculty who are unable to travel safely to campus when classes are not canceled should communicate quickly with students by sending an email and/or leaving an alternate greeting on their telephone voicemail extension.
 Please inform your students beforehand how you will communicate with them when canceling class.

-All faculty, staff and commuter students are encouraged to keep an emergency kit in their vehicles, including a sleeping bag and overnight bag.
+All faculty, staff, and commuter students are encouraged to keep an emergency kit in their vehicles, including a sleeping bag and overnight bag.
 It is also a good idea to keep a flashlight and other supplies handy in your resident hall room or office.

 Stranded on Campus?